ip-repo/guides/export-sql-table-from-local-windows-server/export-sql-table-from-local-windows-server.md

 INSERT INTO my_table(some_data) VALUES('Excellent');
 ```
 Now lets be naive and try to write the table to a csv file.
 ```sql
 SELECT * INTO OUTFILE 'my_csv.csv' FROM my_table;
 ```
 The error that we get means that server isn't allowd to preform I/O operation so we need to bypass that and to do that we will need to update a deticated file.
 ```sql
 ERROR [error_number] (HY000): The MySQL server is running with the --secure-file-priv option so it cannot execute this statement
 ```
 The .ini files contains configuration information about user's preferences and operating environmet.

-The file that we need to alter can be found mostly in C:\ProgramData\MySQL\MySQL Server [version]\my.ini .
+The file that we need to alter can be found mostly in C:\ProgramData\MySQL\MySQL Server [version]\my.ini.

 So one can change the file manualy like any text file, just open it and add the two lines below.
 Note: access can be denied so make sure that user has permmisions to do that operation.